8 Tips for Teaching English to French Speakers

 Equally important is that both languages follow a subject-verb-object pattern.
 While the French may initially have difficulty with the fact that English nouns are neither feminine nor masculine, they will quickly get over it as it makes learning easier—after all, that’s one less “rule” to memorize.

-To highlight this point, make sure to use heaps of native content from the FluentU library.
+To highlight this point, you could use native content from the FluentU library.

 With entertaining videos, students will experience the many similarities between English and French from some of their favorite content.
-Be sure to grab a free trial now to explore the massive video library.
+Check out a free trial now to explore the massive video library.

 3. Help students develop targeted vocabulary books